 The ACES buffer can de-nature the yeast extract if the following sequence is not strictly followed.
 Add sequentially to 980 ml of alkaline ACES buffer solution, 2 g of the activated charcoal, 10 g of the yeast extract and 1 g of the $\alpha$ -ketoglutarate salt.
 Mix well between each addition.
-As appropriate, use 0.1 mol l-1 potassium hydroxide solution or 0.1 mol l-1 sulphuric acid solution and adjust the pH of the resulting ACES buffer solution to $6.8 \pm 0.1$ .
+As appropriate, use 0.1 mol I-1 potassium hydroxide solution or 0.1 mol I-1 sulphuric acid solution and adjust the pH of the resulting ACES buffer solution to 6.8 $\pm$ 0.1.
 Add the agar, mix well and autoclave at 121 °C for 15 minutes.
-After autoclaving, allow the solution to cool to $50 \pm 2$ °C in a water bath.
+After autoclaving, allow the solution to cool to 50 $\pm$ 2 °C in a water bath.
 Aseptically, add the L-cysteine and the iron(III) pyrophosphate solutions, mixing well between each addition.
-The pH of the final medium should be $6.8 \pm 0.2$ at 25 °C. Dispense the medium, in volumes of 20 ml, into Petri dishes, nominally between 90 - 100 mm in diameter and allow the medium to cool.
+The pH of the final medium should be 6.8 $\pm$ 0.2 at 25 °C. Dispense the medium, in volumes of 20 ml, into Petri dishes, nominally between 90 - 100 mm in diameter and allow the medium to cool.
 Allow any excess moisture on the agar to dry.
-The Petri dishes may be stored at $5 \pm 3$ °C in airtight containers in the dark for up to 4 weeks.
+The Petri dishes may be stored at 5 $\pm$ 3 °C in airtight containers in the dark for up to 4 weeks.

-The medium is heat sensitive and prolonged heating or too a high temperature during sterilisation can severely affect the nutritional qualities of the medium
+The medium is heat sensitive and prolonged heating or too high a temperature during sterilisation can severely affect the nutritional qualities of the medium